-All decorative and formally shaped fruit trees, such as espaliers, need summer pruning to regulate new growth and encourage the formation of the stubby ‘spurs’ that bear fruit.
+All fruit trees, including apples and pears, need regular pruning to regulate new growth and encourage the formation of the stubby ‘spurs’ that bear fruit.

 In this practical No Fuss video guide, David Hurrion demonstrates how to prune apple trees in summer, to ensure a good crop the following year.
 This method is ideal for trained and restricted forms of both apples and pears: